-People often call and ask us questions like: “how much can I expect to receive from Allstate after a car accident?”
-Unfortunately, even when you are hit from behind and it seems like Allstate’s driver is very obviously at fault, these cases are not that simple.
-As many people find out the hard way, the settlement offer that insurance companies make you for your personal injury case often seems like peanuts.
+We are often asked questions by prospective new clients like “how do you deal with companies like Allstate not paying claims?”
+Unfortunately, even when you are hit from behind and it seems like Allstate’s driver is very obviously at fault, this does not mean that they will simply pay your claim as submitted.
+As many people find out the hard way, the settlement offer that insurance companies make for your personal injury case often seems like peanuts.
 Allstate’s approach to defending Allstate insurance claims is one of the reasons the American Association for Justice named Allstate Insurance the “Worst Insurance Company In America.”

 Allstate Insurance Background